OR WAIT 15 SECS

 Diseases such as polio, measles, and rubella have been nearly eradicated in the developed world, the panelists noted in pointing to some of vaccination’s greatest successes.
 “In basic terms, vaccines are good, disease is bad,” commented Dr. Alan Hinman, senior public health scientist at the Taskforce for Child Survival and Development, a project of Emory University and the Carter Center.

 Among the challenges facing vaccination is the growing use of legal exceptions by parents to opt their children out of routine immunizations.
-“Philosophical exemptions for vaccines are necessary but they should be harder to get,” observed Dr. Paul Offit, chief of the Division of Infectious Diseases at Children’s
+“Philosophical exemptions for vaccines are necessary but they should be harder to get,” observed Dr. Paul Offit, chief of the Division of Infectious Diseases at Children’s Hospital of Philadelphia, and co-inventor of a vaccine against rotavirus.

 The panelists saw selective vaccination of children as a new and growing threat that can let deadly infectious diseases re-enter communities.
 They pointed to recent outbreaks of measles and pertussis among unvaccinated children.
 Both of these diseases had largely disappeared after vaccines against them were introduced.